ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 several novel features.

 - *Formula Scripts.*
-  Scisheet formulas can be Python scripts, not just expressions.
+  Scisheet formulas can be arbitrary Python scripts as well as expressions.
-  This addresses the expressivity requirement since calculations can be expressed as algorithms.
+  This addresses expressivity by allowing calculations to be written as algorithms.
 - *Program Export.*
   Scisheets can be exported as standalone Python programs.
+  This addresses reuse since
+  exported codes
-  This addresses the reuse requirement since exported spreadsheets can be reused in SciSheets formulas and/or by external programs (e.g., written by Programmers).
+  can be reused in SciSheets formulas and/or by external programs.
-  Further, performance is improved by the export feature since calculations can execute without the overheads of the spreadsheet environment.
+  Further, performance is improved by the export feature since calculations execute without the overheads of the spreadsheet environment.
 - *Subtables.*
   Tables can have columns that are themselves tables (columns within columns).
-  This addresses the complex data requirement, such as representing n-to-m relationships.
+  This addresses the complex data requirement, such as representing hierarhically structured data and n-to-m relationships.

 The remainder of the paper is organized as follows.
 Section 2 describes the requirements that we consider, and Section 3 details the SciSheets features that address these requirements.
 The design of SciSheets is discussed in Section 4, and Section 5 discusses features planned for SciSheets.
-Our conclusions are presented in Section 6.
+Our conclusions are contained in Section 6.

 2. Requirements
 ---------------